Mark Mateski launched Red Team Journal in 1997.

 and adapt our strategies to better position us for long-term success.

 Please note that identifying and discussing possible methods of attack is not one of the site's missions.

 Mark Mateski.
 As both an analyst and a manager at a number of defense and security organizations, Mark has directed wargames, conferences, studies, and assessments covering a range of topics.
-For well over a decade he has been a thought leader in the red teaming community and has pioneered the application of systems engineering principles, techniques, and tools to the practice of red teaming.
-Mark has earned degrees in political science, national security studies, and systems engineering.
-He is currently an executive security and strategy consultant and teaches for the Department of Engineering Management and Systems Engineering at The George Washington University.
-LinkedIn.
+For nearly a decade, he taught masters and doctoral courses for the Department of Engineering Management and Systems Engineering at The George Washington University, and for two decades he has been a thought leader in the red teaming community, where he helped pioneer the application of systems engineering principles, techniques, and tools to the practice of red teaming.
+He's currently president of Reciprocal Strategies, LLC.
+Perhaps somewhat vainly, he likes to think of himself sitting somewhere in the middle of the spectrum defined by the opposing poles of Smiley and Samson.

 Randy Borum, Matt Branigan, Neal Bridges, Mike Denny, Adam Elkus, Bill Hudson, Kelly McCoy.